gscarlet22-design/mlb-scores-acap/README.md

 **Team**
 - Pick any of the 30 MLB teams from the dropdown
-- The display background and text colors auto-fill with that team's official colors instantly
+- The display background and text colors auto-fill with that team's official colors when you change teams
 - Colors can be manually adjusted after auto-fill

 **Device Credentials**